Guide to Work, Study, Travel and Living Abroad

 Experience the freedom of travel by motorhome in Europe.

 I have completed an 8-month trip across Europe by motorhome.
-As a former tour operator, I have traveled just about every way imaginable.
+As a former tour operator, I have traveled almost every imaginable way.
 I found motorhoming hard to beat.
 You pack once; you travel where you want when you want; you have no worries about where the next hotel room will be, and you have to try hard not to meet people.

-If you are traveling to Europe on a short 2-or-3-week vacation, a motorhome may not be ideal.
-Some wrong turns on unfamiliar roadways, and this can cause problems for people on a tight schedule.
-But for a family exploring Europe for the summer or a retired couple with plenty of time, it’s ideal.
-So why didn’t I meet more Americans in over 9,900 inspected campgrounds throughout Europe?
+A motorhome may not be ideal if you travel to Europe on a 2- or 3-week vacation.
+Some wrong turns on unfamiliar roadways can cause problems for people on a tight schedule.
+But it's ideal for a family exploring Europe for the summer or a retired couple with plenty of time.
+So why didn't I meet more Americans in over 9,400 inspected European campgrounds?

 First, let’s look at the basics.
 There are three ways to acquire your camping van or motorhome: